 I’ve been to better concerts.
 Probably the best was Kansas, who we saw in 1982 at Lloyd Noble Arena in Norman, Oklahoma, which is much smaller.
 I could actually tell who was who, and the relatively smaller crowd created a better sense of intimacy between the performers and the fans.

 Just about in the middle of the show at Texas Stadium, there was a flash and a peal of distant thunder, which of course was greeted by a peal of cheers.
-Before long, rain and more lightning started in ernest, creating an environment that was not only dangerous, it was soaking any of us who were seated (read: standing) on the stadium floor.
+Before long, rain and more lightning started in earnest, creating an environment that was not only dangerous, it was soaking any of us who were seated (read: standing) on the stadium floor.

 The concert continued.
 It seemed like it went on for another 45 minutes, yet my friends and I didn’t leave, nor did anyone around us.
 I suppose we were trying to be “die hard” fans, but in truth I was getting pretty miserable, drenched in cold spring rain, wearing nothing but a t-shirt and jeans with a hoodie.
 Within minutes it was all soaking wet and hanging low on my body.